SanathKumaraEng/SanathKumaraEng/README.md

 ### Hi there 👋
 I'm Sanath Kumara.
 I am coding as a hobby

-🎓 Undergraduate student in University of Ruhuna
+-🎓 Undergraduate student in University of Ruhuna
 🎓 BSc Mechanaical and Manufacturing Eng.
 😀 Interested in image processing and AI

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
 <!--
 **SanathKumaraEng/SanathKumaraEng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.